-Is it your dream to live and study in South Korea (한국 - hanguk)?
-Then you are probably digging around the internet for answers about how many Korean scholarships are there and the requirements for international students to get one.
+Is it your dream to live and study in South Korea (한국 – hanguk)?
+Then you are probably digging around the internet for answers about how many Korean scholarships there are and the requirements for international students to get one.

 Studying abroad is a fulfilling experience that will stay with you forever.
 Even more, if you achieve your academic goals in the country of your dreams.